-A quick Google search can help you find animal shelters in your area.
-Local shelters most commonly serve cats and dogs, but some take in other domesticated animals, like rabbits, hamsters, or guinea pigs, too.
+A quick Google search can help you find animal shelters and rescues in your area.
+Shelters and rescues most commonly serve cats and dogs, but some take in other domesticated animals, like rabbits, hamsters, or guinea pigs, too.

 If you can't afford to make a financial contribution, consider donating some gently used goods or volunteer time!
-Call ahead to see what your local shelters needs most, but blankets, toys, food, and cleaning products are almost always needed.
+Call ahead to see what your local shelters or rescues need most, but blankets, toys, food, and cleaning products are almost always needed.

-Founded over 30 years ago, Best Friends Animal Society is the United States' largest no-kill shelter for companion animals, like cats, dogs and horses.
+Founded over 30 years ago, Best Friends Animal Society is the United States' largest no-kill shelter for companion animals such as cats, dogs, and horses.

 The Humane Society is one of the most well-known animal welfare programs in the world, and for good reason: Not only does the Humane Society have a number of programs designed to support domesticated animals, but they've launched initiatives against wildlife hunting, animal testing, and factory farming, too.

-Established in New York City in 1957, Friends of Animals' original goal was to protect cats and dogs by offering spay and neuter cats procedures.
-And they achieved that goal: It's estimated that the organization assisted in the spaying and neutering of over 2.5 million pets.
+Established in New York City in 1957, Friends of Animals' original goal was to protect cats and dogs by offering spay and neuter procedures and they have achieved that goal: It's estimated that the organization has assisted in the spaying and neutering of over 2.5 million pets.

-Since its founding, Friends of Animals has taken in active role in advocating against animal homelessness, testing, hunting, and fur collecting, as well as protecting and supporting wildlife and wildlife habitats around the world.
+Since its founding, Friends of Animals has taken an active role in advocating against animal homelessness, testing, hunting, and fur-collecting, as well as protecting and supporting wildlife and wildlife habitats around the world.

-Operating one of the world's largest sanctuaries for orphaned elephants, giraffes, and rhinos, the David Sheldrick Wildlife Trust promotes the conservation, preservation, and protecting of wildlife through anti-poaching and educational initiatives.
+Operating one of the world's largest sanctuaries for orphaned elephants, giraffes, and rhinos, the David Sheldrick Wildlife Trust promotes the conservation, preservation, and protection of wildlife through anti-poaching and educational initiatives.

 Want to "adopt" an orphaned animal?
 The David Sheldrick Wildlife Trust offers a digital foster program where you can support an elephant, giraffe, or rhino in need!
 If you pledge $50 or more, you'll receive monthly updates about your foster animal (or animals) and a custom watercolor of your foster handmade by the organization's CEO, Angela Sheldrick.